viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-linux.md

 - ✅ <a href=https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache target=_blank>Microsoft Connected Cache for Enterprise and Education</a>
 ---

-# Deploy MCCE cache node to a Linux host machine
+# Deploy Microsoft Connected Cache caching software to a Linux host machine

-This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCCE) caching software to a Linux host machine.
+This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCC) caching software to a Linux host machine.

-Before deploying MCCE to a Linux host machine, ensure that the host machine meets all [requirements](mcc-ent-prerequisites.md), and that you have [created and configured your MCC Azure resource](https://aka.ms/mccent-create-resources).
+Before deploying MCC to a Linux host machine, ensure that the host machine meets all [requirements](mcc-ent-prerequisites.md), and that you have [created and configured your MCC Azure resource and cache node](mcc-ent-create-resource-and-cache.md).

-## Steps to deploy MCCE cache node to Linux
+## Steps to deploy MCC cache node to Linux

 # [Azure portal](#tab/portal)